Chat, Stories & Tea is a healthy ageing program run exclusively by Whiddon for people with memory challenges, dementia or short-term memory loss.

 The groups are structured and involve conversation and interaction around many different themes and multi sensory stimulus.
 They offer a regular, enjoyable and supportive social environment.

-Whiddon’s Chat, Stories and Tea is founded on Cognitive Stimulation Therapy (CST), which was developed in the UK by Professor Martin Orrell and Dr Aimee Spector.
+Whiddon’s Chat, Stories & Tea is founded on Cognitive Stimulation Therapy (CST), which was developed in the UK by Professor Martin Orrell and Dr Aimee Spector.
 CST is widely used in aged care services in the UK and many other countries.